Severity Without Memory: The High Cost of Reactionary News

 Rapid decline in perceived importance

-Minimal public follow-through
+No public follow-through

+Nothing resolved.
 Attention rotated.

-The only story still rated at an 8 — a newly announced global tariff policy — broke the same day this analysis concluded.
+The only story still rated at 8 when this analysis concluded was a newly announced global tariff policy that broke the same day we finished counting.
+History suggests what happens next.

 Devil’s Advocate: Maybe This Is Healthy?